 Thinking about getting a divorce?
-For many people, a divorce (known as a “dissolution of marriage” under Colorado law) is a stressful, difficult and life-changing process.
-The knowledgeable attorneys at Robinson & Henry have years of experience in helping clients to navigate the tricky waters of divorce.
+For many people, a divorce (known as a “dissolution of marriage” under Colorado law) is a stressful, difficult, and life-changing process.
+The knowledgeable attorneys at Robinson & Henry have years of experience in helping clients navigate the tricky waters of divorce.
 While every divorce situation is different, you can avoid a divorce disaster by knowing these 10 things.

 Colorado has strict limits on your ability to change the terms of a divorce after the divorce decree has been finalized.
 The message here is simple: if you do not do your divorce right, you cannot change it without a lot of trouble and expense.

 In other words, changing your financial obligations stemming from a divorce is a very difficult process.
 Furthermore, the provisions of a divorce decree related to child custody or decision-making responsibility cannot be modified for at least two years following the issuance of the decree, unless there is a risk to the child’s health or development.

-Finally, you can create a “contractual non-modifiable” maintenance agreement.
-If you do so, the court loses jurisdiction and you are likely stuck with the agreement you have made forever – you can neither increase nor decrease maintenance.
-As such, it is important to ensure that what you settle on is something that you can live with for the long term.
+Finally, you can create a “contractual non-modifiable” alimony agreement.
+If you do so, the court loses jurisdiction, and you are likely stuck with the agreement you have made forever.
+You can neither increase nor decrease the alimony payments.

 It is very important to consider the implications of moving out before you actually do so.
 There are two major areas of impact to consider related to moving out of the marital home: financial impacts and child custody impacts.

-Under Colorado law, the marital home is treated no differently than other real estate interests with regards to who gets what after the divorce.
-Even if a spouse initially moves out, that spouse might still keep the home when the divorce is finalized.
+Under Colorado law, the marital home is treated no differently than other real estate interest with regards to who gets what after the divorce.
+Even if a spouse initially moves out, that spouse may still keep the home when the divorce is finalized.

-- Best interests of any minor child
+- Best interests of minor children

 - Contributions to the home (both financial and as a homemaker)